Important Professional Regulatory Cases of 2020

 Learn about the most important professional regulatory court cases of 2020.
 What are the key legal trends?
 What are the strategic and operational implications for regulators?

-Presented by James Casey, QC and Leanne Monsma, this popular annual webinar will include a comprehensive review of key cases that address topics including:
+Presented by James Casey, QC and Leanne Monsma, this popular annual webinar included a comprehensive review of key cases that address topics including:

 - Social media postings by regulated professionals: Where is the dividing line between freedom of expression, private conduct and possible unprofessional conduct?